FASHRM & DFASHRM Requirements - ASHRM

 ASHRM may disqualify incomplete continuing education certificates.

-Distinguished Fellow: Applicants must possess at least 10 years experience in a position(s) with primary job responsibility for activities related to risk management.
+DFASHRM: Applicants must possess at least 10 years' experience in the 10 years prior to applying in a position(s) with primary job responsibility for activities related to risk management.

-Fellow: Applicants must possess at least five years of experience in a position(s) with primary job responsibility for activities related to risk management.
+FASHRM: Applicants must possess at least five years of experience in the 5 years prior to applying in a position(s) with primary job responsibility for activities related to risk management.

-Note: “Risk management (or related)” includes any function, organization or discipline that has, as its mission or purpose, to reduce or prevent the incidence of speculative or casualty (as opposed to “business”) risks for health care or health care-related organizations.
+Note: “Risk management (or related)” includes any function, organization or discipline that has, as its mission or purpose, to reduce or prevent the incidence of enterprise, speculative or casualty) risks for health care or health care-related organizations.

-Documentation must be produced to show experience in risk financing, loss control, claims and litigation, regulatory/accreditation compliance or loss prevention.
+Documentation must be produced to show experience in operational or strategic risk management, risk financing, loss control, claims and litigation, regulatory/accreditation compliance or loss prevention.
 All applicants for either designation must submit the following documentation of employment experience:

 - Current Job Description